inaos/iron-array-python/doc/source/two-level-chunking.rst

 This is essentially why the two level chunking can lead to less reads and hence, better performance.

-You can see some benchmarks on the double partitioning in the `slicing tutorial <https://ironarray.io/docs/html/tutorials/slicing.html#Performance>`_.
+You can see some benchmarks on the double partitioning in the `slicing benchmark <https://ironarray.io/docs/html/bench/03.Slicing_Datasets_and_Creating_Views.html>`_.